WELCOME.

 There is the option of stairs or elevator to take you to the 5th floor.
 The elevators are small but can accommodate an average sized bike, chair or scooter.

-There is free 2hr parking for International Village Mall customers across the street as well as affordable paid parking on adjacent streets and parkades.
+There is free 2hr parking for International Village Mall customers across the street as well as affordable paid parking on adjacent streets and nearby parkades.

 Nearest bus routes: 4, 7, 114, 16, 19, 22, 20, R5, 209, 211, 214.
 Closest train station: Stadium-Chinatown (3-5 minute walk).